guidingtech/what.is.file-.explorer.download/README.md

 [![operating system](get-detail.png)](https://github.com/guidingtech/what.is.file.explorer.download)

-ES File Explorer is a file management program designed for phones.
+File Explorer is a file management program designed for phones.
 The program mimics the effects and functionalities of desktop file managing software.

 ## How to use File Explorer: